-We are also extremely proud of the fact that each of our productions are completely student-run!
-From sound and lightboards to the stage crew and student directors, our Gowanda High School and Middle School students take ownership of the show in every aspect of the show!
+We are equally proud that our productions are entirely student-run.
+From lights and sound to stage crew and student directors, both middle and high school students take ownership of every aspect of the performance.
+This collaboration fosters leadership, responsibility, and pride that extend far beyond the stage.

 Each year since 2014, Shea’s Performing Arts Center and iTheatrics have collaborated to offer middle schoolers the opportunity to participate in Shea’s Junior Theater Celebration.
 During the Celebration, students from each program perform one musical number on the stage of Shea’s 710 Theatre for their peers.
 The iTheatrics team then gives feedback to the students about their ability to tell an engaging story, their performance skills, and their work as an ensemble.
 Students and teachers also participate in interactive workshops with the team, and everyone comes together at the end of the day to perform a big closing number!
 Gowanda Middle School has attended this yearly event to showcase all of the hard work our student actors accomplished.
 We are one of the only schools to attend this event each and every year.